solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 - For the name, type **AddCustomerFunction**
 - For the authorization level, select **Function**
 - Select **Open in current window**
-- Update the function code in `__init__.py` to the following, ensuring that you replace the connection information.
+- Update the function code in `__init__.py` to the following, ensuring that the connection information is replaced.
 This Function completes the following tasks when its HTTP endpoint receives a request:
   - Connecting to the MySQL Flexible Server instance provisioned in the ARM template
   - Generating a list of databases on the MySQL instance
   - Building a formatted response